brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

 Verdict

-Python has embraced the Iterator Pattern at the most fundamental level available to a programming language: it’s built into Python’s syntax.
+Python supports the Iterator Pattern at the most fundamental level available to a programming language: it’s built into Python’s syntax.